Malekz/Forkify/README.md

 # Forkify - tutorial project
 ---------------------------

+# Warning: The API I used only works with pizza recipes.
+To conduct a search, write in the search: Pizza

 #### Demo - https://my-forkify.netlify.com/

 This web app has been coded using modern JavaScript feautures: ES6, Webpack, npm, babel, etc. It is part of Jonas Schmedtmann's Udemy course.